 Paradigmatic Selves / Paradigmatic Scenes (2016)

 I was invited to give a talk for a MFA/PhD class in Methods in Practice-Based Research at York University in January 2106.
 I then reworked it for a Criticism and Curatorial Studies class shortly later at OCADU.
 What I developed I thought interesting enough to work into an article.
-Giorgio Agamben's "What is a Paradigm" was a required reading for the class, which led me to these speculations.
+Giorgio Agamben's "What is a Paradigm" was a required reading for the first class, which led me to these speculations.

 Paradigmatic Selves / Paradigmatic Scenes